The deal is off. Visa and Plaid have announced they are dropping their plans to merge due to opposition from the U.S. Justice Department.

 Visa previously agreed to acquire Plaid, a fintech company, for $5.3 billion dollars.
 But the Justice Department filed suit in November to block the deal, calling it anti-competitive.

 Government lawyers said Plaid was developing a payments platform that posed a challenge to what they called Visa’s “monopoly.”
-According to the complaint, the transaction would have enabled Visa to eliminate competition with its online debit business before Plaid had a chance to succeed.
+According to the suit, the transaction would have enabled Visa to eliminate competition with its online debit business before Plaid had a chance to succeed.

 Previously, Visa said it would defend the deal in court, and a trial was scheduled for June.